MichaelT-178/prism/README.md

 # MichaelT-178 Comment

-I forked this repo to add syntax highlighting for certain languages
+I forked this repo to add syntax highlighting for certain languages.
+This fork allows you to have custom highlighting in projects where you aren't pushing node_modules.

 ## How To Add a Token